keithalewis/math/bsmbs.md

 and nothing about the value of $S_t$ if $t \ge u$.

-_Partial information_ about a sample space is specified by a _partition_: a collection of pairwise disjoin subsets having union equal to the sample space.
+_Partial information_ about a sample space is specified by a _partition_: a collection of pairwise disjoint subsets having union equal to the sample space.
 No information is the singleton partition $\{\Omega\}$.
 Complete information is the partition of singletons ${\{\{\omega\}\mid\omega\in\Omega\}}$.
 Partial information is knowing which _atom_ in the partition $\omega\in\Omega$